ansquare-eu/simple-block-data/README.md

 Attach data to block positions.

 WARNING!
-THIS LIBRARY IS IN ALPHA.
+THIS LIBRARY IS IN BETA.
 Issues might be present.
 Report any issues to https://github.com/ansquare-eu/simple-block-data/issues

 Usage: